grafana/grafana/docs/sources/administration/enterprise-licensing/_index.md

 {{% admonition type="note" %}}

 If you already use Grafana OSS, you can replace it with the same version of Grafana Enterprise.
-It is recommended that you back up the configuration and database before switching.
+Ensure that you back up the configuration and database before proceeding.
 For more information, refer to [Back up Grafana](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/back-up-grafana/).

 {{% /admonition %}}